Payum/PayumYiiExtension/docs/how-to-use-active-record-storage.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-The payment details table cane be created as follows:
+The payment details table can be created as follows:
 ```
 --
 -- Table structure for table `PAYMENT_DETAILS_TABLE_NAME`